 CRIMINAL HISTORY:

-The CS Supervisor may request from GPD criminal history and crime report information required for investigative purposes related solely to incidents that have occurred on the Citrus College campus.
-All requests shall be made through an Investigations Supervisor, Watch Commander or Records Supervisor.
-GPD will release only that information permitted by law.
+The CS Director may request from GPD criminal history and crime report information required for investigative purposes related solely to incidents that have occurred on the Citrus College campus.
+All requests shall be made through the Records Supervisor.
+GPD will release only that information permitted bylaw.

 CLERY ACT COMPLIANCE:

-In compliance with The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)), originally known as the Campus Security Act; GPD will assist Citrus College with Clery Act compliance by disclosing to CS any information about the below crimes that were reported to have occurred on or around the Citrus College campus.
-GPD will disclose information and crime statistics for said crimes alleged to have occurred on campus, in unobstructed public areas immediately adjacent to or running through the Citrus College campus.
+In compliance with The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)), originally known as the Campus Security Act; GPD will assist District and CS with Clery Act compliance by disclosing to CS any information about the below crimes that were reported to have occurred on or around District's campus.
+GPD will disclose information and crime statistics for said crimes alleged to have occurred on campus, in unobstructed public areas immediately adjacent to or running through District's campus.
 The Clery Act requires reporting of the following crimes in these major categories, some with significant sub-categories and conditions:

 - Criminal Homicide